trewqpoiuuy/On-The-Origin/Resources/ReadMe.txt

 		-
 		Output: int, the value of the potassium resource at the specified coordinates in the specified vector.
 _______________________

-		ResourceGrab(int x, int y, int z, int width, int length, int depth, vector<string> ResourceVector) -
-		x: the x (0-length) coordinate of the space in the vector whose contents you want to return.
-		y: the y (0-width) coordinate of the space in the vector whose contents you want to return.
-		z: the z (0-depth) coordinate of the space in the vector whose contents you want to return.
-		width: the width value of the vector whose contents you want to return.
-		length: the length value of the vector whose contents you want to return.
-		depth: the depth value of the vector whose contents you want to return.
-		ResourceVector: the vector whose contents you want to return at coordinates x, y, and z.
-		-
-		Output: string, the contents of ResourceVector at the specified coordinates.
-_______________________

 		ResourceChange(int x, int y, int z, int width, int length, int depth, vector<string> ResourceVector, string resource, int change)
 		-